 A massive country that stretches from Arctic islands to fast-growing Oslo, Norway has endless enticements.
 This journey begins with Oslo’s considerable charms, traverses the drama of Norway’s high country and precipitous fjords, and ends up in beautiful Bergen.
 Driving through Northern Europe’s highest and most striking mountain pass will truly take your breath away.
 From day 2- 7, your transportation works as a hop-on, hop-off scheduled weekly bus for a certain section.
-You may have only yourselves on board or up to 10-12 people depending on the date.
-Throughout the entirety of your stay, all transportation is handled.
-Cairn Travels will handle everything from start to finish!
+It isn’t a group tour as such but for a few days during this itinerary, everyone shares the same mini-coach, you make friends and enjoy the company of the Norwegian bus driver!

 Day 1: Arrive in Oslo, the beautiful Norwegian capital.
 The hotel for the evening is an easy direct express train ride from the airport.
 Housed in the city’s original train station, the hotel’s building is conveniently located to Oslo’s central station, making it convenient to see the sights in Oslo.